EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ## Making Bread from Scratch

-Instead of buying bread, let's make it from `Dough`:
+Instead of buying bread, let's make it from `Dough`, which we provide as a dependency:

 ```scala 3 mdoc:silent
 import zio.*